 DJI

 DJI (Shenzhen DJI Sciences and Technologies Ltd.), founded in Shenzhen in 2006 by Frank Wang, is the world's leading manufacturer of unmanned aerial vehicles (drones) and camera stabilizers, with over 90% market share in the consumer drone segment (as of 2024).
-The company is revolutionizing aerial and ground imaging through innovative technologies in the areas of sensors, stabilization, batteries, and motors.
-In addition to drones such as the Mavic 3 Pro, Mini 4 Pro, Air 3S, and Neo, the portfolio also includes professional cinematography tools such as Ronin stabilizers and the Osmo series, including the Osmo Pocket 3.
+The company is revolutionizing aerial and ground-based imaging through innovative technologies in the areas of sensors, stabilization, batteries, and motors.
+In addition to drones like the Mavic 3 Pro, Mini 4 Pro, Air 3S, and Neo, the portfolio also includes professional cinematography tools such as Ronin stabilizers and the Osmo series, including the Osmo Pocket 3.

 Drones